ivancuric/js-perf/README.md

 Now it's all about `npm install`-ing whatever shiny new toy you find on NPM, bundling them together with Webpack in a huge single 1mb JS file and hammering your users' browser to a crawl while capping off their data plans.

-But now, let's get on top
+But now, let's get on topic for a b
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjM2NjQ3OTg3LDM1MjIzNTU5MywtNzY5NT
+eyJoaXN0b3J5IjpbLTIyNjIzNDU3OSwzNTIyMzU1OTMsLTc2OT
-E1NDJdfQ==
+UxNTQyXX0=
 -->